sgibson91/ssi-fellowship/ssi-script.md

 #### Slide 7

 mybinder.org is a free-to-use website that allows a code repository to be run in the cloud and easily shared via a single, clickable link.
+Three ingredients are needed for Binder, which are:

+#### Slide 8

-Three ingredients are needed for Binder, which are: code or notebooks in one of many supported languages, that are published in a public repository, and are accompanied by documented software dependencies.
+code or notebooks in one of many supported languages,

+#### Slide 9

+that are published in a public repository,

+#### Slide 10

+and are accompanied by documented software dependencies.

+#### Slide 11

 This allows mybinder.org to serve the notebooks to anyone over the cloud.

-#### Slide 8
+#### Slide 12

 BinderHub is the computational infrastructure that powers mybinder.org and orchestrates a range of technologies, including JupyterHub and Kubernetes.
 This is an open source project that is free for anyone to deploy in their own institutions.